utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 TODO - second password in case of bit flips?

-TODO - reset satellite if it doesn't receive comms for a couple of days?

 Satellite to ground acknowledgement (ACK or NACK):

 - Byte 0 - Opcode | 0x80 (i.e. the bytes has the MSB, bit 7, always set to 1)